Corporate actions are influenced by timing of CEO compensation, research by LBS professor finds

 The first winning research paper, ‘Equity Vesting and Investment’, is co-authored by Alex Edmans, Professor of Finance at London Business School; Vivian W. Fang, Assistant Professor of Accounting at Carlson School of Management at the University of Minnesota; and Katharina A. Lewellen, Associate Professor of Business Administration, Tuck School of Business at Dartmouth.

 The paper studies the link between real investment decisions and CEO’s short-term stock price concerns.
 It finds that vesting equity induces CEOs to reduce investments in long-term projects and to take actions that increase short-term stock price.
-More broadly, it shows that the structure of CEO compensation has a causal effect on real-world decisions.
+More broadly, it shows that that the structure of CEO compensation has a causal effect on real-world decisions.
 Download the research here.

 The second winning paper, ‘The Long-Term Consequences of Short-Term Incentives’, is also co-authored by Professor Edmans and Dr Fang, together with Allen H. Huang, Associate Professor in the Department of Accounting at Hong Kong University of Science and Technology.
 The paper studies two corporate actions that allow accurate measurement of the long-term consequences of short-term incentives – stock repurchases and mergers and acquisitions (M&A).
 The research shows that the impending vesting of equity may lead CEOs to take myopic actions that boost the short-term stock price at the expense of long-term value.
 An increase in vesting equity is associated with a greater frequency of stock repurchases and M&A announcements, and both corporate events were associated with higher short-term returns and lower long-term returns.
 Download the research here.